Legal recognition of sign languages: Flemish Community

+German-speaking Community

+German Sign Language was legally recognised in 2019 by the Parliament of the German-speaking Community.

 Brazil

 Although Brazilian Sign Language (LIBRAS) was legally recognised in 2002, a 2005 law stipulated that it could not replace written Portuguese.
 The language must be taught as a part of the speech-language pathology curriculum, and LIBRAS is an elective undergraduate subject.

 Canada

-The Accessible Canada Act, passed on 21 June 2019, recognised "American Sign Language (ASL), Quebec Sign Language and Indigenous sign languages (...) as the primary languages for communication by deaf persons in Canada."
-Inuit Sign Language (IUR), used in Canada's Arctic communities, was developed locally by families and communities for their deaf families and community members.
-Deaf Inuit who have attended school in southern Canada have also learned ASL.
-IUR made its debut in the Nunavut legislature in 2008.

 Maritime Sign Language (MSL), which derives from British Sign Language, is moribund in Canada's Maritime provinces.
 It is not officially recognised, and has been replaced by ASL in schools.
 The Halifax School for the Deaf, which operated from 1856 to June 1961, taught in MSL; after that, the Interprovincial School for the Education of the Deaf (later renamed the Atlantic Provinces Special Education Authority, or APSEA) in Amherst, Nova Scotia, took over until it closed in 1995.

+Inuit Sign Language (IUR), used in Canada's Arctic communities, was developed locally by families and communities for their deaf families and community members.